Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Background and Motivation

 \section{Background and Motivation}

-This section begins with an overview of the fundamentals of generative LLM inference.
-It then delves into the inefficiencies that exist in LLMs during multi-turn conversations.
-The section ends with a discussion of the design opportunities for dealing with these inefficiencies and the challenges faced during the design of such a system.
+This section first introduces the fundamentals of generative LLM inference and then explores the inefficiencies in LLMs during multi-turn conversations.
+The section finally discusses the design opportunities for dealing with these inefficiencies and the challenges faced in designing such a system.